 \begin{itemize} \item \textbf{1 to n} - one \ac{SO} to $n$ tracks \item \textbf{m to 1} - $m$ \acp{SO} to one track \item \textbf{m to n} - $m$ \acp{SO} to $n$ tracks \item \textbf{m to 0} - $m$ \acp{SO} to no tracks \end{itemize}

-\paragraph{Data preprocessing} The association dataset of \ac{MANTa} was created according to the described objective.
-Fig. {\ref{pic::MantaData}} shows the input data structure with corresponding association tasks for timestamp 85 of sequence 20 of the KITTI dataset.
+\paragraph{Data preprocessing} The association data set of \ac{MANTa} was created according to the described objective.
+Fig. {\ref{pic::MantaData}} shows the input data structure with corresponding association tasks for timestamp 85 of sequence 20 of the KITTI data set.
 Equivalent data were extracted across all sequences.
-All extracted tracks were each modified with noise as described in section \ref{sec::spent} and then normalized.
+All extracted tracks were each modified with noise as described in section \ref{ssec:spent} and then normalized.
 Fig. {\ref{pic::MantaData}} shows an assignment example with non-noisy \acp{SO}.
 The association result is given by the one-hot vector at the bottom.
 For each sensor object the network calculates a $1 \times 18$ one-hot vector containing its association result to the existing tracks.
 For a maximum of $T_{\max}=16$ tracks, this results in an output vector of size $16 \times 18$.
 The ordering of the \ac{SO}s is randomized per timestamp and the resulting association input matrix has dimension $F_{total} \times T_{\max}$, where $F_{total}$ represents the total number of features (here $2 \times k=10$, with $k$ being the number of values per state vector).
 The one-hot vector depicted in Fig. {\ref{pic::MantaData}} shows the GT assignment of the first sensor object to the track at position two.
 There are seven tracks in the timestamp of the sequence shown.
 For each track a corresponding \ac{SO} is available.
 Additionally, a new \ac{SO} was detected, leading to a total of eight sensor objects.
 The \ac{GT} assignment of the first sensor object is shown in the one-hot vector at the bottom of Fig. {\ref{pic::MantaData}}.
-The assignment output can be thought of a matrix with dimensions maximum number of tracks $T_{\max}=16$ and the number of possible assignment classes $C=18$.
-Where each field can either be zero (no assignment) or one (assignment).
-For numerical reasons, we unfold this matrix to a one-hot vector of dimension $O_{\max}=288=16 \cdot 18$.
-The assignment classes result from the described index class 1 to 16 and additional degrees of freedom.
-One degree of freedom of the assignment represents the case that no measurement exists, another that the measurement should not be assigned.
+The assignment output can be thought of as a matrix with dimensions maximum number of tracks $T_{\max}=16$ and the number of possible assignment classes $C=18$, where each field can either be zero (no assignment) or one (assignment).
+For numerical reasons, we unfold this matrix to a vector of dimension $O_{\max}=288=16 \cdot 18$ with entries being 0 or 1.